 - Guillotine clippers work like a guillotine.
 By simply sticking the end of your dog’s nail in the hole and then squeeze.
 As a result, a blade lowers from the clipper and slices the end of the dog nail.

-The advantages of dog nail clippers are that it is a quick process and don’t require electricity or battery to work.
+The advantages of dog nail clippers are that it is a quick process and doesn’t require electricity or battery to work.

-The advantages of dog nail file is that it doesn’t cause your dog panic and stress like clippers and they don’t injure the quick like clippers do.
+The advantage of dog nail file are that it doesn’t cause your dog panic and stress like clippers and they don’t injure the quick like clippers do.

 7 steps on how to file dog nails